 Obviously, all-purpose flour is higher in carbs than keto-friendly flour, but if used in small amounts in combination with sugar-free monk fruit sweetener, you can bake a diabetic brownie recipe with four times less carbs than regular brownies.

 What Are Sugar-Free Brownies?

-While the traditional brownie recipe is made with refined sugar, high-sugar flour, and sugar-loaded chocolate, this sugar-free brownie recipe is a low-sugar alternative.
+Sugar-free brownies are the healthier version of classic brownies.
+While the traditional brownie recipes are made with refined sugar and sugar-loaded chocolate, this sugar-free brownie recipe is a sugar-free, low-sugar alternative.

 It’s a great sugar-free dessert made with ingredients void of any added sugar, and they are therefore very low in carbs.